 - In the Create Custom Cluster Endpoint dialog box, set the following parameters.

-Parameter Description Read/write Mode Specifies the read/write mode for the custom cluster endpoint.
-Read Only and Read and Write (Automatic Read-write Splitting) are available.Note You can modify the read/write mode after you create the custom cluster endpoint.
-After you modify the read/write mode, existing connections to the cluster endpoint are closed.
-Make sure that your applications can automatically reconnect to the PolarDB-O cluster.
-Reader Nodes The nodes that you associate with the cluster endpoint to process read requests.
-You can select the primary node and read-only nodes in the Unselected Nodes section.Note
+Parameter Description Read/write Mode The read/write mode of the custom cluster endpoint.
+Available modes are Read Only and Read and Write (Automatic Read-write Splitting).Note You can change the read/write mode after you create the custom cluster endpoint.
+After you change the read/write mode, existing connections are closed.
+Make sure that your application can automatically reconnect to the cluster.
+Reader Nodes The nodes that you want to associate with the cluster endpoint to process read requests.
+You can select the nodes on the left side.
+Available nodes are the primary node and all the read-only nodes.Note

 - If you set Read/write Mode to Read and Write (Automatic Read-write Splitting), you must select at least two nodes, including the primary node.

-- If you set Read/write Mode to Read Only, you can select one or more nodes.
-You can also create a single-node endpoint to fit your needs.
+- If you set Read/write Mode to Read Only, you can create single-node endpoints.
 For more information, see FAQ.

 Automatically Associate New Nodes Specifies whether a new node is automatically associated with the cluster endpoint.
 Load Balancing Policy The policy for scheduling read requests among multiple read-only nodes if read/write splitting is enabled.
 The default value is Load-based Automatic Scheduling and cannot be changed.
 Consistency Level

-- If you set Read/write Mode to Read and Write (Automatic Read-write Splitting), the following consistency levels are available: Eventual Consistency and Session Consistency (Recommended).
+- If you set Read/write Mode to Read and Write (Automatic Read-write Splitting), available consistency levels are Eventual Consistency and Session Consistency (Recommended).
 For more information, see PolarDB-O consistency levels.